jzohrab/practicing-guitar/docs/part-2-getting-organized/a-practice-routine.rst

 A Practice Routine
 ------------------

-.. todo:: fill in content for a-better-practice-routine.rst

-This is something of a summary of everything thus far, and might be redundant!
+(This is something of a summary of everything thus far, and might be redundant!)

-If you have some repertoire and some technical items to work on, here's how you might structure it:
+Here's a way to structure a practice routine.
+Tweak it until it works for you.

 Prep
 ++++